-It should be noted that the Group did not have for several years (till today) the ability to recruit experienced personnel in the range of its business activities while, today's average personnel age is above 49 years.
+It should be noted that the Group did not have for several years (till today) the ability to recruit experienced personnel in the range of its business activities, while today's average personnel age is above 49 years.
 The Group's inability to recruit specialized personnel negatively affects the ability of the new PPC Group to elaborate and implement its strategy in the new competitive and financial environment, as well as to adequately staff basic supportive operations at the level of new subsidiaries.
 Finally, there is a risk of losing managers and experienced personnel to the competition mainly because of restrictions on remuneration policies.
 The viability and development of PPC Group in the new business environment notably depend on the ability to attract and maintain skilled and specialized personnel and executives.
-According to L. 3833/2010 and L. 4057/2012, concerning the recruiting of permanent staff an approval of the Interministerial Committee is necessary (AIC 33/2006), as well as an allocative act of the Minister of the Interiors and Administrative reorganization according to the 1:5 ratio (a recruitment for every five employees leaving).
-By the above mentioned and introduced by law hiring procedure, the Parent Company's recruitment needs are significantly hindered, creating critical lack of personnel and managers and may have a negative impact on the implementation of the Groups' activity..
+According to L. 3833/2010 and L. 4057/2012, concerning the recruiting of permanent staff, an approval of the Interiors and Administrative reorganization according to the 1:5 ratio (a recruitment for every five employees leaving).
+By the above mentioned and introduced by law hiring procedure, the Parent Company's recruitment needs are significantly hindered, creating critical lack of personnel and managers and may have a negative impact on the implementation of the Groups' activity.